Ella Sophonisba Hergesheimer

-Ella Sophonisba Hergesheimer (January 7, 1873 – June 24, 1943) was an American illustrator, painter, and printmaker who painted and illustrated Tennessee society, including the state's women and children.
+Ella Sophonisba Hergesheimer (January 7, 1873 – June 24, 1943) was an American illustrator, painter, and printmaker who painted and illustrated Tennessee society and other objects and people, including the state's women and children.
 As a printmaker, she pioneered the white-line woodcut.

-Early life
+Early life and education

-Hergesheimer was born in Allentown, Pennsylvania on January 7, 1873.
-Her parents were Charles P. Hergesheimer and Ellamanda Ritter Hergesheimer.
+Hergesheimer was born on January 7, 1873, in Allentown, Pennsylvania, to parents Charles P. Hergesheimer and Ellamanda Ritter Hergesheimer.
 She was encouraged to create art in her childhood.

-Hergesheimer was the great-great granddaughter of Philadelphia artist Charles Willson Peale, who named one of his daughters Sophonisba after the Italian artist, Sofonisba Anguissola.
+Hergesheimer was the great-great granddaughter of Charles Willson Peale, a Philadelphia artist who named one of his daughters Sophonisba after the Italian artist, Sofonisba Anguissola.
 Hergesheimer chose to use Sophonisba as her first name.

-Education

 She studied at the Philadelphia School of Design for Women for two years, and then went on to study at the Pennsylvania Academy of Fine Arts for four years.
 At the Pennsylvania Academy of Fine Arts, she studied with Cecilia Beaux, Hugh Breckenridge, and William Merritt Chase.
 She was considered by Chase to be one of his finest students, and spent the summer of 1900 studying at Chase's Shinnecock Hills Summer School of Art on Long Island.
 As a senior at the Pennsylvania Academy of Fine Arts, she was judged the best pupil in her class and was awarded the Cresson Traveling Scholarship.

 This allowed her to study abroad in Europe for three years, where she trained at the Académie Colarossi and exhibited at the Paris Salon.
 She is listed among the students of Blanche Lazzell, who was known for her white-line color woodcuts.